akka/akka-management/docs/src/main/paradox/bootstrap/kubernetes.md

 An example project that can be deployed to kubernetes via `minikube` is in `bootstrap-demo/kubernetes-dns`.

-As of Akka 2.5.15 and Akka-Management 0.18 the `akka-dns` discovery mechanism can be used to deploy Akka Cluster in Kubernetes.
 The project shows how to:

 * Use Akka Bootstrap with `akka-dns` with cluster formation via DNS SRV records